-Exchange-traded funds have exploded in popularity in recent years, ushering in exponential growth in assets and hundreds of new ETFs to the market.
-ETFs were touted for their several advantages over traditional index mutual funds, including the flexibility to trade throughout the day, the ability to sell short and buy on margin, and the allure of greater tax efficiencies and generally lower fees.
+Exchange-traded funds have exploded in popularity in recent years, ushering in exponential growth in assets, and adding hundreds of new ETFs to the market.
+ETFs were touted for their multiple advantages over traditional index mutual funds, including the flexibility to trade throughout the day, the ability to sell short and buy on margin, and the allure of greater tax efficiencies and generally lower fees.
 Thus, the debate began over whether ETFs might supplant traditional index mutual funds.

 Buffett weighs in

 In 2007, Berkshire Hathaway

 Anytime an investment guru makes a pronouncement, I always hesitate a bit.
 I think the worst thing you can do in life, and in investing, is to assume that the superstars always get it right.
 Just because he's Warren Buffett doesn't mean everyone should blindly nod and agree with him.
 Fools always need to put their own critical-thinking hats on before coming to their own conclusions.

 However, I think in this case, Buffett is absolutely right.

 I have no inherent problem with ETFs -- they were no doubt created in response to an unfulfilled market demand.
 On their own merits, I think they're terrific investments that can provide investors with access to segments of the market that are essential to success.
 For instance, a broad-based ETF like Vanguard Total Stock Market ETF doesn't just give you exposure to big-cap stalwarts such as General Electric

 However, the problem arises with how investors actually use some ETFs.
 Just because these funds can be traded at every minute of the trading day doesn't mean you should actually do so.
 If buying an ETF leads you to try to time the market, you're fighting a losing battle, my friend.
 It's been proved many times that individual investors are poor market timers, with a far greater likelihood of making wrong calls than right ones.